- How Do You Know if Your Dog is Experiencing Pain?

 Antiemetics are intended to control and halt vomiting that persists in dogs.
 Drugs like Cerenia are intentionally designed for use as a preventive measure.
 For example, if your dog is prone to getting nauseous as a result of motion sickness, the vet may advise you to give your dog an antiemetic.

 The one major side effect of antiemetics is that the drugs can be too much for some dogs, therefore causing more nausea than they solve.

-Examples of NSAIDs include aspirin and ibuprofen, along with many medicines that are commonly taken by people.
+Examples of anti-inflammatory drugs (NSAIDs) include aspirin and ibuprofen, along with many medicines that are commonly taken by people.

 The Alternative, Natural Approach to Pain Relief for Dogs